MechatronicSystems-Group/mechatronicsystems-group.github.io/vacwork_projects/px4-design.md

 title: "Investigating code deployment from MATLAB/Simulink using PX4 software"
 ---

 One of the present research focuses within the MechatronicSystems.Group is unmanned aerial vehicles (UAVs).
-To this end, a flight test space is required to facilitate testing UAVs within a safe, constrained space.
+To this end, a micro-UAV drone is required to facilitate teaching and postgraduate onboarding.

-The design is likely to include netting to prevent the UAV from exiting the designated flight space.
-Additionally, the flight space must incorporate the mounting of external sensors, such as cameras, and have consideration for wiring to a designated base station PC.
-The flight space will also require patterned flooring that can be used for calibration and vision-based testing.
+This project will focus on the software implementation of the quadcopter, which requires the use of opensource PX4 sofware.
+The intention is to develop flight control elements for the quadcopter using MATLAB/Simulink, and then porting the code automatically onto the flight controller using preexisting PX4 libraries.

-This project is likely to include:
+This project will require the student(s) to research, develop, and implement software that can allow for code generation from MATLAB/Simulink to the target flight controller hardware.
+This will include:

 <ul>
   <li>Researching current solutions</li>
-  <li>Development of a CAD render representing the admissable flight volume and setup</li>
+  <li>Develop software environment in MATLAB/Simulink to allow for adjust features of the flight controller</li>
-  <li>Sourcing and installation of netting and other mounting elements</li>
+  <li>Establish streamlined pipeline to allow for code generation onto target flight controller hardware</li>
-  <li>Considerationg for adding external sensor and routing cables</li>
+  <li>Unit testing of software pipeline</li>
-  <li>Preliminary testing of the system</li>
+  <li>Full systems testing on a quadcopter that is constrained to only rotate but not traverse</li>
 </ul>

-The ideal candidate(s) will have strong CAD and design ability, and ideally also have some exposure to 3D printing.
+The ideal candidate(s) will have strong programming ability, with a predominant focus on MATLAB/Simulink development.